About this project

 About the building and its location

 5 Parramatta Square is located within the heart of Parramatta’s historic civic precinct, which has been used as a key meeting place.
-The area has housed the nearby heritage-listed Town Hall since 1883, and was the previous home to Council and former Parramatta Library.
+The area has housed the nearby heritage-listed Town Hall since 1883, and was the previous home to Council and the former Parramatta Library.
 The site is now being redeveloped as part of the wider Parramatta Square project.
 The building will contain a number of Council owned and operated facilities, including a world-class public library, community meeting rooms and Council Chambers.

 The names presented for community consultation were prepared in accordance with the naming principles outlined in the NSW Geographical Names Board (GNB) Place Naming Policy (2018).
 The policy encourages place names that reflect the heritage, cultures and identity of a site which make the place distinctive and memorable for residents and the wider community.